luisfelipesdn12/luisfelipesdn12/README.md

   </a>
 </p>

-- 🎉 Full-Stack Software Engineer at [@Zyndicate](https://zyndicate.app)
+- 🎉 Web Developer at [YOUDevelop](https://youdevelop.app) & Full-Stack Software Engineer at [Redical](https://www.redical.io)
-- 📝 I'm currently working with Typescript, React and GraphQL
+- 📝 I'm currently working with Typescript, React, GraphQL and Firebase
 - 🎞️ I've gotten to programming from a video editing and design background
 - 🌐 My main language is TypeScript, but I also love work with Python and Go